GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```
 ### What are some of the best practices while using Stateful and Stateless widgets?
 #### Step 1: Figure out which widget must be Stateful and Stateless?
-Some widgets are Stateful, and some are Stateless.
+Widgets in Flutter can be Stateful or Stateless, depending on whether they depend on some state.
 If a widget changes—the user interacts with it, it’s Stateful; otherwise it can be Stateless.
 Stateful widgets are useful when the part of the user interface you are describing can change dynamically.
-#### Step 2: If using Stateful widget, decide which object manages the widget’s state
+#### Step 2: If using Stateful widget, decide which object manages the widget’s state.
 There are three main ways to manage state:
 * The widget manages its own state.
 * The parent manages the widget’s state.